lbovet/typson/README.md

 JSON typing tools.

-Write your type definition in TypeScript and Typson will generate json-schemas and documentation.
+Write your type definitions in TypeScript and Typson will generate json-schemas.

 Runs entirely in the browser.